 While many remember Donald Trump’s Super Tuesday victory speech for Chris Christie’s vacant expression standing alongside the GOP frontrunner on stage, the big story for me was the sign on the podium.
 It contained the candidate’s name, as they all do, but with the notable addition of instructions for joining the campaign via promotional text messages.
 If you look carefully, you’ll notice this addition is on all of the 2016 candidates’ signs.

 This is a remarkable development because never before has joining a political campaign been easier.
 Interested people can now join a national movement by typing 10 keys on their cellphone and pressing “send.”

 The 2016 election will be remembered for many things and foremost among them is the emergence of text message marketing.
-Text messaging has become an essential tool in running a political campaign and every candidate now uses SMS/MMS to get the word out about upcoming appearances, stump positions, news blurbs and donation pleas.
+Text messaging has become an essential tool in running a political campaign and every candidate now uses SMS marketing solutions to get the word out about upcoming appearances, stump positions, news blurbs and donation pleas.

-Since signing up to receive texts from the Hillary campaign, I received a scant eight messages, half of which ask for a donation.
+Since signing up to promotion text messages from the Hillary campaign, I received a scant eight promotional test messages, half of which ask for a donation.
 Compare that to Bernie, who is more humble in his consistent requests to chip in a mere $10.
-When either candidate wins a state, a text arrives immediately with a request for a donation “to help us win [fill-in-the-blank state] next!”
+When either candidate wins a state, a promotion text message arrives immediately with a request for a donation “to help us win [fill-in-the-blank state] next!”

 The most creative use of texts came with the support of pop idol Katy Perry for Hillary, offering “a special opportunity.”
 Obviously geared to appeal to the youth vote that has so far leaned towards Sanders.
 Hillary’s text went on by saying, “Reply HEAR to get the details from Katy herself.”